BaiGeiQiShi/Mop/README.md

-# Moss
+# Mop
-Moss is a multi-granularity, multi-objective program debloating technique.
-Moss supports an objective function that quantifies three objectives: size reduction, attack surface reduction, and generality.
+Mop is a multi-granularity, multi-objective program debloating technique.
+Mop supports an objective function that quantifies three objectives: size reduction, attack surface reduction, and generality.
 It leverages a Markov Chain Monte Carlo (MCMC) sampling algorithm to search for a debloated program with the highest objective function value.

 ### Note:
-Moss starts debloating from the source file with all the code unexercised by the oracle inputs eliminated.
+Mop starts debloating from the source file with all the code unexercised by the oracle inputs eliminated.
-This makes Moss's search space significantly smaller.
+This makes Mop's search space significantly smaller.
 We use [debcov](https://github.com/qixin5/debcov) to produce such a file.
 To use debcov conveniently in our experiments, we renamed it to cov and integrated it into this repository.